Mexican Street Corn Casserole

 For large groups or groups with “big eaters”, I recommend doubling the recipe…my husband eats at least 1 cup everytime I make this…

-When you're ready to serve, just heat oven to 350º and bake uncovered.
-40-minutes if it's not cooked; about 20-minutes to reheat the cooked casserole.
+When you’re ready to serve, just heat oven to 350º and bake uncovered.
+40-minutes if it’s not cooked; about 20-minutes to reheat the cooked casserole.
+If you have leftovers, put them in an airtight container in the refrigerator for up to 5 days.
+For best results, reheat on the stovetop (corn casserole may thicken, so you may have to add a smidgen of water.)

-I think you'll enjoy the Southwestern/South of the Border flair added to corn casserole!
-You can serve it hot or at room temperature!
 Sweet Chipotle Corn Casserole pairs beautifully with barbecue, ham, fajitas, carnitas or your favorite Mexican food!

 Here are some other ideas to serve with Sweet Chipotle Corn Casserole!